Billionaire Profile

 Early Life and Education

 Ronald M. Shaich was born on December 30, 1953, in Newark, New Jersey.
-He grew up in Livingston, New Jersey, and graduated from Livingston High School in 1971.
-Shaich pursued higher education at Clark University, earning a B.A. in government and politics in 1976.
-He later advanced his studies at Harvard Business School, where he obtained an MBA in 1978.
-In 2014, Clark University awarded him an honorary Doctor of Humane Letters degree.
+He was raised in Livingston, New Jersey, to Joseph and Pearl Shaich.
+He graduated from Livingston High School in 1971.
+Shaich attended Clark University, graduating with a B.A. in government and politics in 1976.
+He later graduated with an MBA from Harvard Business School in 1978.

 Rise to Success